rackerlabs/support-how-to/content/cloud-servers/upgrade-citrix-tools-for-windows-servers.md

 7. When prompted, click **Restart Now**.
 The server will automatically restart several time before the installation is complete.

-8. Once the installation is complete, restart your computer.
+8. After the installation is complete, restart your local computer.

 ### Upgrade the Rackspace Cloud Servers agent

 #### Online installation

-If your upgraded server has an active connection to the internet, you easily install the Rackspace Cloud Servers agent.
+If your upgraded server has an active connection to the internet, you can install the Rackspace Cloud Servers agent by using the following steps.

 1. Start a command prompt as an administrator.

 2. In the command prompt, run the following code:

          powershell.exe -NoProfile -ExecutionPolicy unrestricted -Command (New-Object Net.WebClient).DownloadFile('http://5ef1b700b2e853350a6a-52080ce862bc0ea8ae107677959a39ad.r97.cf2.rackcdn.com/Rackspace-Cloud-Servers-Agent-Installer-Latest.bat', '%tmp%\Rackspace-Cloud-Servers-Agent-Installer-Latest.bat') & %tmp%\Rackspace-Cloud-Servers-Agent-Installer-Latest.bat

 #### Offline installation